 From the Receiver's investigation to date, it appears that a significant portion of activities of certain Hedge Funds were managed and directed by Christopher and Neil Moody.
-The Receiver believes that the Moodys had fiduciary responsibility with respect to the management of these Funds.
+The Receiver believes that the Moodys had fiduciary responsibility with respect to the management of these Hedge Funds.
 From the documentation reviewed to date, the Moodys have received millions of dollars as a result of their efforts and participation in Nadel's activities.
-The Receiver will institute appropriate efforts regarding the Moodys to recover this money or assets that were acquired with this money.
+The Receiver is preparing to institute appropriate legal action against the Moodys to recover this money and assets that were acquired with this money.